michael2012z/BitBible/markdown/KJV/files/Dan.md

 9. O Belteshazzar, master of the magicians, because I know that the spirit of the holy gods is in thee, and no secret troubleth thee, tell me the visions of my dream that I have seen, and the interpretation thereof.

-10. Thus were the visions of mine head in my bed; I saw, and behold a tree in the midst of the earth, and the height thereof was great.I saw: Chaldee, I was seeing
+10. Thus were the visions of mine head in my bed; I saw, and behold a tree in the midst of the earth, and the height thereof was great.

 11. The tree grew, and was strong, and the height thereof reached unto heaven, and the sight thereof to the end of all the earth: